AlvaroPersichini/AlvaroPersichini/README.md

 - HTML/CSS/JS

 ## Work Examples
-Check out some of my solutions I provided as a programmer in the mechanical engineer field.
+Check out some of my solutions I provided as a programmer in the mechanical engineering field.

 <!--